Pressio/Pressio.github.io/content/overview/proms.rst

 .. container:: m-row m-container-inflate

-    .. container:: m-col-c-10 m-text-center
+    .. container:: m-col-m-8 m-push-l-2 m-text-center

-        .. block-primary:: Design of Pressio
+        .. block-success:: Design of Pressio

-            Want to know about how Pressio is designed, and how it works?

-            .. button-primary:: {filename}/overview/design.rst
+            .. button-default:: {filename}/overview/design.rst
                 :class: m-fullwidth

-                Take me there
+                Learn how Pressio is designed, and how it works!